Date of Award

 DTIC Accession Number

-Hardman, Nicholas S., "An Empirical Methodology for Engineering Human Subjects Integration" (2009).
+Hardman, Nicholas S., "An Empirical Methodology for Engineering Human Systems Integration" (2009).
 Theses and Dissertations.
 2102.